Richard Brown (producer): Career

 In 2022, Passenger produced a documentary series telling the story of the launch and inaugural season of the NBA's Basketball Africa League, a new Pan African basketball league which is setting out to create an elite sports ecosystem across the African Continent.
 Brown executive produced, wrote and co-directed (along with South African director Tebogo Malope).
-Michael B. Jordan, Oscar winning filmmaker Ezra Edelman (O.J.: Made In America), Toronto Raptors president Masai Ujiri, and award winning Nigerian filmmaker Akin Omotoso also serve as executive producers on the 4 part series.
+Oscar winning filmmaker Ezra Edelman (O.J.: Made In America), Toronto Raptors president Masai Ujiri, Oscar winning director and producer Fisher Stevens and acclaimed Nigerian filmmaker Akin Omotoso also serve as executive producers on the 4 part series.